iltuoconsulenteit/DocCropper-Test/README.md

 - `original_height`, `original_width`: dimensions of the image
 - `points`: coordinates of the 4 corners (TL, TR, BR, BL)
 - `image_file`: the uploaded file

+After all images are processed, use the **Export PDF** button to download a single PDF containing all corrected pages.

 ---